genchev99/2022-ia-projects/homework_01/README.md

 4. A frontend page that allows you to create a new post using the API endpoint (3)

+> Important: To get around CORS you need to make your server host this HTML file (look at the first code example)

 ###### example:
 ```
 (When you load a url in the browser it will send a get request to that url and it will display the result)